cmda-bt/be-course-17-18/week-1.md

 If you completed the markdown tutorial, mark your assignment as complete by opening an issue on our [GitHub issue tracker][markup-issue].
-In your issue, include some of the markdown you learned (like headings, lists, and more).
+In your issue, include some of the markdown you have learned (like headings, lists, and more).

 ### Run